Petya Dubarova: Diary entries

 The last but one writing is from the 7th of September 1979.
 Then, Petya writes a confession:

 "The most paradoxical in me is that suffering makes me happy.
 There is something great in suffering, something raising...
 How I imagine suffering - neon light, two unusually beautiful eyes, sadly calm, not staring anywhere, some kindness, prayer, dedication in them, from the neon they look black, but maybe they are brown, blue - no!
 A sad agreement, not reconciliation, but a sad agreement with everything they've lived through!
 And two hands, naked to their elbows, tightly hold a tall glass of beer.
 This is suffering.
 I have seen suffering.
 It was so close to me - on the table next to me.
 And how I had wished for it!"

 "I don't know why, but I'd always been immensely happy.
 I despise those who need a certain cause to be happy - or to fall in love, or to achieve something.
 Sometimes my happiness was so painful, I've barely fought with it, to survive, not to get exhausted of its maddening power."

 "I don't want to live blindly...Everything is so cursed, somewhere on the inside, from the depths of life, it smells rotten.
 But I want to believe there are worthy people, people pure and irreplaceable.
 If there really are, they must be unhappy..."

 Death

-Dubarova committed suicide via sleeping pills on December 3, 1979, and died the following day December 4, 1979, at the age of 17.
-After her mysterious death, many rumours were spread.
-The most popular one is that The Young Communist League organized regularly "voluntary" work in a beer factory.
+Dubarova died by suicide after taking sleeping pills on 3 December 1979.
+She died the following day, 4 December 1979, at the age of 17.

+After Dubarova's death, many rumours were spread.
+The most popular one is that the Young Communist League organized regularly "voluntary" work in a beer factory.
 Petya was accused that she purposefully had broken a machine's counter which counted the beer bottles.
 She could not prove her innocence, and could not bear the injustice.

-She left a note that says:
+Dubarova left a note that says: